MicrosoftDocs/OData-docs/Odata-docs/webapi-8/tutorials/custom-skiptokenhandler.md

 }
 ```

-Now we get a successful response!
+This time we get a successful response!

 ### Complete `CustomSkipTokenHandler` source code